-Achieve Your Greatness (AYG) is our multi-arts education programme for young people ages 11-16 from disadvantaged backgrounds underpinned by music and combining theatre, dance and spoken word.
+Achieve Your Greatness (AYG) is our multi-arts education programme for young people aged 11-16 from disadvantaged backgrounds, and is underpinned by music and combining theatre, dance and spoken word.

 We target schools in deprived areas and work with teachers to identify students who are at risk of bullying or exclusion, lacking in confidence, struggling to find their place at school and are not engaging in the arts at school.
 We are particularly interested in working with young people who are from diverse backgrounds, are eligible for Free School Meals or have Special Educational Needs.

 Programme participants access high quality professionally trained artists who deliver music workshops combining theatre, dance and creative writing.
 The overall aim of the programme is to develop participants’ artistic and transferable skills, which fall under our 5Cs: Creativity, Confidence, Collaboration, Communication and Critical Thinking whilst also inspiring an interest in music and the arts.

 Through AYG we aim to address the de-prioritisation of arts subjects in schools, funding cuts that restrict access to the arts for those from underprivileged backgrounds, and a decline in the teaching of soft skills as part of the curriculum.